ocielliottc/elite_orm/README.md

 # elite_orm

-A comprehensive ORM built with [sqflite](https://pub.dev/packages/sqflite) in mind.
+A simple and easy-to-use ORM built with [sqflite](https://pub.dev/packages/sqflite) in mind.

 ## Getting Started